snmca/smca.dev/content/projects/orcasat.md

 The satellite was launched aboard SpaceX [CRS-26](https://en.wikipedia.org/wiki/SpaceX_CRS-26) on November 26th from Kennedy Space Center.
-It rendezvoused and docked with the Internation Space Station on November 27th.
+It rendezvoused and docked with the International Space Station on November 27th.
 That mission delivered ORCASat as cargo to the ISS, where it was stowed aboard until it was [deployed](https://www.orcasat.ca/updates/deployment) into low Earth orbit on December 29th, 2022.

-ORCASat remained in orbit performing it's [mission](https://www.orcasat.ca/mission) until atmosperic drag degraded it's orbit; and it completed atmospheric re-entry on July 7th, 2023 having spent 195 days in space and completing 2990 orbits of the Earth.
+ORCASat remained in orbit performing it's [mission](https://www.orcasat.ca/mission) until atmospheric drag degraded it's orbit; and it completed atmospheric re-entry on July 7th, 2023 having spent 195 days in space and completing 2990 orbits of the Earth.

-The purpose of the satellite was to serve as a reference light source of known luminosty above the majority of Earth's atmosphere.
+The purpose of the satellite was to serve as a reference light source of known luminosity above the majority of Earth's atmosphere.
 The idea is that ground-based telescopes can make an observation of the reference source provided by ORCASat before making an observation of an astronomical body of interest.
-The] astronomers can then use the apparent brightness of ORCASat - observed at a known distance - to calibrate out the effect of attenuation due to the atmosphere.
+The astronomers can then use the apparent brightness of ORCASat - observed at a known distance - to calibrate out the effect of attenuation due to the atmosphere.